Coverage diagnosis

 - A seasonal sprinkler tune-up can combine coverage checks with visible repair notes.

-Dry spot vs. low pressure vs. broken head
+Dry spot vs. misting vs. broken head

 Common sprinkler coverage problems

-Dry strips or brown patches
+Dry strips, brown spots, or brown patches

 Overspray and runoff